Guadalupe Mountains National Park, Texas, USA | Park 12/59

 To the Top of Texas!
 Guadalupe Mountains National Park

 Have you heard of the term "highpointing"?
 That is the name given to the quest of outdoorsman seeking to climb the highest peaks in each of the 50 states in America.
-At Guadalupe Mountains National Park in northeast Texas, we scratched one off of our list.
+At Guadalupe Mountains National Park in west Texas, we scratched one off of our list.

 The Guadalupe Peak trail provides passage to the rooftop of Texas.
 It's only 8.5-miles round-trip, but it climbs 3,000 feet in only 6-8 hours (8 is more likely), allowing a morning start in the desert lowlands and a late lunch amid high-elevation conifer forests.
 That's a lot of diverse wilderness to explore in a relatively short amount of time.